-- 1. To be eligible for Public Housing, an applicant must have an annual income that is no more than the "Lower Income" limit set by HUD.
+- 7. A single person who is not an elderly or displaced person, a person with disabilities, nor the remaining member of a tenant family. - B. Income Eligibility - 1.
+To be eligible for Public Housing, an applicant must have an annual income that is no more than the "Lower Income" limit set by HUD.
 This means the family income cannot exceed 80 percent of the median income for the area. - 2.
 To be eligible for admission to development units that were available on or after 1981, the family's income must be within the very low-income limit set by HUD, unless HUD grants an exception.
 This means that without a HUD exception, the family income cannot exceed 50 percent of the median income for the area. - 3.
 Income limits apply at admission and are applicable for continued occupancy.
 24 CFR 960.261 - 4.
 A family may not be admitted to the Public Housing program from another assisted housing program or from a Public Housing program operated by another housing authority without meeting the income requirements of the Housing Authority of the City of Waco. - 5.
 If the Housing Authority of the City of Waco acquires a property for federal Public Housing purposes, the families living there must have incomes within the low-income limit in order to be eligible to remain as Public Housing tenants. - 6.
-Income limit restrictions do not apply to families transferring within the Public Housing program of the Housing Authority of the City of Waco.

-C. Citizenship/Eligibility Status

-- 1. To be eligible each member of the family must be a citizen, national, or a non-citizen who has eligible immigration status under one of the categories set forth in Section 214 of the Housing and Community Development Act of 1980 (see 42 U.S.C.
+Income limit restrictions do not apply to families transferring within the Public Housing program of the Housing Authority of the City of Waco. - C. Citizenship/Eligibility Status - 1.
+To be eligible each member of the family must be a citizen, national, or a non-citizen who has eligible immigration status under one of the categories set forth in Section 214 of the Housing and Community Development Act of 1980 (see 42 U.S.C.
 143a(a)). - 2.
 Family eligibility for assistance: - a.
 A family shall not be eligible for assistance unless every member of the family residing in the unit is determined to have eligible status, with the exception noted below. - 1.
 Despite the ineligibility of one or more family members, a mixed family may be eligible for one of three types of assistance. - 2.
-A family without any eligible members and receiving assistance on June 19, 1995 may be eligible for temporary deferral of termination of assistance. - 3.
-Social Security Number Documentation 24 CFR 5.216

-To be eligible, all family members must provide a Social Security Number or certify that they do not have one.
+A family without any eligible members and receiving assistance on June 19, 1995 may be eligible for temporary deferral of termination of assistance. - Social Security Number Documentation 24 CFR 5.216 To be eligible, all family members must provide a Social Security Number or certify that they do not have one.